PengWu2626/PIC16B_GroupProject/README.md

 3.
     - Different dog breeds may have various behaviors.
 Understanding their behaviors may help owners know and train their pets better.
     - A dog breed will determine what their drive will be.
 Without proper outlets, dogs can become a nuisance.
 Therefore, knowing this may help you figure out if an owner's house will fit them.
+    - To identify the breed of the dog is important.
+Some people they do not know about dogs, so they buy or adopt a dog just because the the pictures of them are cute or pretty.
+Later they may abandon them because of their behavior.
+If they can know what breed the dog is and what characters they have, it will help them make right decisions.
 ## Tentative Timeline
 - 1~2 weeks:
   - Find the appropriate dataset